learningequality/kolibri/docs/start/getting_started.rst

 Building a pex file
 ^^^^^^^^^^^^^^^^^^^
-When simply testing things out or pull requests, the easiest way to obtain a pex file is to get the link from the buildkite assets link that is present for every git branch and pull request.
+When simply testing things out or reviewing a pull request, the easiest way to obtain a pex file is to get the link from the buildkite assets link that is present for every git branch and every pull request.
 This is the approach we recommend in combination with the ``demoserver`` approach for running described in the next section.

-However, if you want to build and run a pex from the source code in your current local source files without relying on the github and the buildkite integration, you can run the following commands to build a pex file in ``kolibribuild/``:
+However, if you want to build and run a pex from the Kolibri code in your current local source files without relying on the github and the buildkite integration, you can run the following commands to build a pex file in ``kolibribuild/``: